Swordplay & Swashbucklers

 The female lead was red-haired Rhonda Fleming, one of the “queens of technicolor,” the most famous of whom was Maureen O’Hara who starred in several swashbucklers and whom some critics suggested would have been better in the role–and better for its box office.

 Fleming’s character in the film is “fiery,” to be expected of the popular genre, including the Frank Yerby novel on which the film was based.
 In one scene–SPOILER ALERT!–she shoots Kit Gerardo when he makes “romantic overtures” to her, then leaps out a stern window and swims ashore.
-No swooning heroine she, thankfully, nor one to put up with harassment.
+No swooning heroine she, thankfully, nor one to put up with sexual harassment or worse.

 In a few scenes, Fleming, whose character’s real name is Lady Jane Golfin, wears a luxurious green dress.
 But in most lobby cards, tinted publicity stills, and movie posters, it’s red.